Skip To Main Content

 Division 3 – Unofficial Visits

 A prospect may visit a member institution's campus at his or her own expense an unlimited number of times.
-A prospect may make unofficial visits before his or her senior year in high school.
+A prospective student-athlete may make unofficial visits before January of their junior year in high school

 During an unofficial visit, the institution may not pay any expenses or provide any entertainment except a complimentary admissions for the prospective student-athlete and those persons accompanying the prospective student-athlete to the to a home athletics event at any facility.